shellspec/shellspec/README.md

-                                        error (show warnings and treats as error) [default] failure (treats warnings as failures) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) --count                         Count the number of examples without running any examples --syntax-check                  Syntax check of the specfiles without running any examples --dry-run                       Print the formatter output without running any examples
+                                        error (show warnings and treats as error) [default] failure (treats warnings as failures) -j, --jobs JOBS                     Number of parallel jobs to run (0 jobs means disabled) --dry-run                       Print the formatter output without running any examples

   **** Output ****